Sri Lankan rupee ends weaker on dollar demand from oil firm

-COLOMBO, June 13 The Sri Lankan rupee ended weaker on Tuesday as a state-run bank bought dollars on behalf of a government-owned oil company, dealers said.
+COLOMBO, June 13 (Reuters) - The Sri Lankan rupee ended weaker on Tuesday as a state-run bank bought dollars on behalf of a government-owned oil company, dealers said.

 Rupee forwards were active, with spot-next forwards closing at 152.90/153.00 per dollar, weaker from Monday's close of 152.85/90.